 I recommend water filter systems from Radiant Life.
 Whether you rent or own, their solutions will give you and your family really great water you can feel good about drinking!

-Look through the Radiant Life water filtration systems right here and use coupon code WARDEE to get $25 or $100 off, depending on the size of the system you choose.
+Look through the Radiant Life water filtration systems right here and use coupon code WARDEE25 or WARDEE to get $25 or $100 off, respectively, depending on the size of the system you choose.
 Or, go here to find out which water filtration systems we use in our home (and why).

 #2 — Eat Right For Your Type

 According to one theory on metabolism types, some people are best fueled by carbs, some by fats, and some by both fats and carbs.